 Babies and very young children are incapable of helping themselves in the event of an emergency and should never be left home alone.
 Even if that’s for 15 minutes.
 This includes if they are “safe” in a play pen or even asleep, you never know what might happen so do not leave them alone.

 It is not recommended for primary aged children between the ages of 6 and 12 to be left home alone.
 This is because, at that age, children do not have the maturity to deal with most situations.
-Things like having to look after other children, dealing with an accident, making food for themselves without supervision and walking back home from school can all pose potential risks that could result in serious accidents.
+Things like having to look after other children, dealing with an accident, making food for themselves without supervision and walking or getting the bus back home from school can all pose potential risks that could result in serious accidents.

 Secondary school aged children (12-16)

 Most people will agree that once a child is at high school they are capable of being left home alone for a short while.
 However, regardless of how old they are and that you can leave them at home unsupervised, it is something that you should still think about carefully.
 They are still children that are learning about the world around them and may not know how to act in an emergency.
 If you do need to leave them at home you should talk to them before doing so to see whether they feel comfortable and make them aware of any ground rules.
 If in doubt, you should always see if there’s an adult available to supervise, or who is nearby should they get scared or need help, this could be a neighbour or a friend who lives locally.